icewolfz/jiMUD/docs/faq.md

 Value | Results
 ------|------------------
 0     | do nothing
-1     | show client
+1     | show active window and client
-2     | hide client
+2     | hide active window and client
-3     | toggle show/hide
+3     | toggle show/hide active window and client
 4     | show menu
+5     | show all windows
+6     | hide all windows
+7     | toggle all windows

 ### onDisconnect values